danieldinter/spanish-numbers-app/README.md

 # Spanish Numbers App

-This is a single-page application designed to help users practice writing numbers in words in Spanish.
-The app generates random numbers (0–1000) and asks the user to type the corresponding Spanish words.
-It provides instant feedback on correctness.
+This is a single-page application designed to help users practice Spanish numbers.
+The app generates random numbers (0–1000) and asks the user to type the corresponding Spanish words or vice versa.
+It provides instant feedback on correctness and includes additional features for enhanced learning.

 ## Features

-- **Random Number Generation**: Numbers are generated based on user-selected ranges (e.g., 0–10, 11–20, 0–1000).
+- **Random Number Generation**: Numbers are generated based on user-selected ranges (e.g., 0–9, 10–19, 20–29, 0–99, 0–999).
+- **Reverse Mode**: Allows users to switch between typing numbers in words or numerals.
 - **Spanish Number Conversion**: Converts numbers to their Spanish word equivalents.
 - **Feedback System**: Displays success or error messages based on user input.
+- **Number List Modal**: Displays a complete list of numbers (0–1000) with their Spanish word equivalents.
 - **Responsive Design**: Styled with Tailwind CSS for a clean and responsive UI.

 ## Getting Started